mdbabluansari/demo-class/README.md

-my name is md bablu ansari .i am from bihar i am student of bca in mmu
+My name is md Bablu Ansari i am from bihar and i am a student of bca in MMU university